So what age group should Sailor Moon be aimed at?

 Two commercials aired for the new toy line, but they were aimed at the old 2-11 year old crowd.
 One ad featured five little girls playing with the 11.5 inch dolls while another spot aired with a tiny tot sleeping with a Sailor Moon plush.

-After the ratings came in however, Irwin nixed the commercials, and at the conventions, the company aimed the new Sailormoon toys at mature collectors.
+After the ratings came in however, Irwin nixed the commercials, and at the conventions, the company aimed the new Sailor Moon toys at mature collectors.
 (Hence the rare & expensive Sailor Saturn doll)

 Cloverway released the episodes onto censored dub, uncensored dub and subtitled VHS's, and later released the uncensored subtitled DVDs.
-The censored tapes were aimed at pre-teens, while the other sets were aimed at teens and adults, with the familiar 13 and UP sticker.
+The censored tapes were aimed at pre-teens, while the other sets were aimed at teens and adults, with the familiar "13 and UP" sticker.

-Cloverway attempted to bring over StarS, but Toei Animation executives were unhappy about the way all four seasons had been dubbed in America.
+Cloverway attempted to bring over Sailor StarS, but Toei Animation executives were unhappy about the way all four seasons had been dubbed in America.
 The general feeling was that the series should have been aimed at the same demographic that it had been, BUT uncensored.

 While Gundam Wing and Outlaw Star would enjoy runs both on Toonami and on “The Midnight Run”

-(Later changed to Adult Swim), Cartoon Network executives did not want to test out an adult block version of Sailormoon.
+(Later changed to Adult Swim), Cartoon Network executives did not want to test out an adult block version of Sailor Moon.

-One reason is that these idiots believed the myth that this was always a “girls” show, and that women don’t like adult-themed shows, hence why the planned girls block of programming, centered on action-girl shows like Sailormoon, Cardcaptor Sakura and Powerpuff Girls was cancelled in development, and the shows would air sandwiched between “boys” programming.
+One reason is that these idiots believed the myth that this was always a “girls” show, and that girls and women "don’t" like adult-themed shows or action, hence why the planned girls block of programming, centered on action-girl shows like Sailor MoonCardcaptor Sakura and Powerpuff Girls was cancelled in development, and the shows would air sandwiched between “boys” programming.
 (Yes, there is a place in Hell for these peeps.)

-Cloverway and Irwin respectively tried in vain to get plans for a censored StarS off the ground.
-But despite the fact that the anime was vastly changed from the manga, there was no feasible way StarS could be edited without decimating the entire series.
+Cloverway and Irwin respectively tried in vain to get plans for a censored Sailor StarS off the ground.
+But despite the fact that the anime was vastly changed from the manga, there was no feasible way Sailor StarS could be edited without decimating the entire series.

 For starters, Taiki, Yaten and Seiya are girls who dress up as guys who dress up as girls.
 It’s made very clear that even at their best transformed state, they still have FEMALE parts.
-An earlier SailormoonS cross-dresser character named Tamasaburou had been changed into a girl, just so that Cloverway wouldn’t have to explain that some boys do like dresses.
-If this is how a one-shot character is shown, how would a trio of transsexuals be introduced to 2-15 year olds back in 2001?
+An earlier Sailor Moon S character named Tamasaburou had been changed into a girl, just so that Cloverway wouldn’t have to explain that some boys do like to wear dresses.
+If this is how a one-shot character is shown, how would a trio of girls who swap gender via magic be introduced to 2-15 year olds back in 2001?

-The costumes for the villains and new Senshi are all based on dominatrix gear.
-Even the baddies of the day get a less-than-PG-costume, and there was plenty left over for fan service.
 Again, to cut ANY of this out, means that you would have to delete the whole season.
-The following are a few other points on why StarS is un-censorable:
+The following are a few other points on why Sailor StarS is un-censorable:

 ep167fu.jpg